barbarer/py4e-int/_sources/regex/hparsons_lg_problem_bank.rst

 .. mchoice:: hparsons_lg_regex_test_mcq_6

-    Which of the following pattern would match both words "attend" and "attendee"?
+    Which of the following would match both words "attend" and "attendee"?

     -   attend|ee